 I don’t know if Chris realized it at the time, but what he’s describing here is a Renaissance Business.

-Coming Up with an Overarching Theme
+Coming up with an overarching theme

 The secret to focusing on many interests is having a cohesive overarching theme that links everything together.
 Chris’ overarching theme is non-conformity.
-Mine is multipotentiality+lifestyle design.
+Mine is multipotentiality+life design.
 Coming up with an overarching theme is really just a matter of seeking out patterns in your interests.

 I go through a few different approaches in Renaissance Business and I walk you through some exercises to arrive at your own theme.
 One of the approaches I discuss is called the “Common Thread” approach.
 This is where you’ve got one core motivating force behind your interests– one thing that has driven you in the past to make the choices you’ve made.